SecureCodeWarrior/public-cookbooks/howto.md

 ## From a Github repo directly

-Some of the Cookbooks will be in repositories which support direct use in Sensei.
-These will be listed in the index with a `use .git` link.
+Some of the cookbooks will be in repositories which support direct use in Sensei.
+These will be listed in the index with a `use .git` link or URL.

 1. Copy the URL linked to
    a.
 Right click and choose `Copy Link Address`